 \subsection{Decomposition of Time-varying Covariate}

-This section introduces the three possible ways to decompose a TVC into a trait and a set of state features.
-We start with the novel specification for the latent basis growth model (LBGM) introduced in \citet{Liu2022LCSM}, which allows for a decomposition of a TVC into an initial status (i.e., a trait feature) and interval-specific slopes (i.e., a collection of state features).
-Similar to multiple earlier studies, such as \citet{McArdle2001LCM1} and \citet[Chapter~11]{Grimm2016growth}, the LBGM with $J$ measurements is viewed as a linear piecewise function with $J-1$ segments in \citet{Liu2022LCSM}.
-For the $i^{th}$ individual, the model can be specified as
+This section details the three methods to decompose a TVC into an initial trait and a set of temporal states.
+We begin with the novel specification for the latent basis growth model (LBGM) introduced by \citet{Liu2022LCSM}, which enables a decomposition of a TVC into the estimated baseline value (i.e., an initial trait) and interval-specific slopes (i.e., a collection of temporal states).
+In line with multiple earlier studies, such as \citet{McArdle2001LCM1} and \citet[Chapter~11]{Grimm2016growth}, \citet{Liu2022LCSM} views the LBGM with $J$ measurements as a linear piecewise function with $J-1$ segments.
+For the $i^{th}$ individual, the model can be specified as follows

-Equations \ref{eq:LBGM1}, \ref{eq:LBGM2_1} and \ref{eq:LBGM3} together define a LBGM.
-In Equation \ref{eq:LBGM1}, $x_{ij}$, $x^{\ast}_{ij}$, and $\epsilon^{[x]}_{ij}$ are the observed measurement, latent true score, and residual of individual $i$ at time $t_{j}$, respectively.
+Equations \ref{eq:LBGM1}, \ref{eq:LBGM2_1}, and \ref{eq:LBGM3} together define a LBGM specified in Figure \ref{fig:path_slp}.
+In Equation \ref{eq:LBGM1}, $x_{ij}$, $x^{\ast}_{ij}$, and $\epsilon^{[x]}_{ij}$ represent the observed measurement, latent true score, and residual of individual $i$ at time $t_{j}$, respectively.
 Equation \ref{eq:LBGM2_1} demonstrates that the latent true scores have different expressions at baseline (i.e., $j=1$) and post-baseline (i.e., $j\ge2$).
-At baseline, the true score is the growth factor indicating the intercept (i.e., $\eta^{[x]}_{0i}$).
-At each post-baseline, the true score at time $t_{j}$ is a linear combination of the score at the prior time point $t_{j-1}$ and the amount of true change from time $t_{j-1}$ to $t_{j}$ that is the product of the time interval (i.e., $t_{j}-t_{(j-1)}$) and the slope (i.e., $dx_{ij}$) in that interval.
+At baseline, the true score corresponds to the growth factor indicating the intercept (i.e., $\eta^{[x]}_{0i}$).
+At each post-baseline, the true score at time $t_{j}$ is a linear combination of the score at the previous time point $t_{j-1}$ and the amount of true change from time $t_{j-1}$ to $t_{j}$, which is the product of the time interval (i.e., $t_{j}-t_{(j-1)}$) and the slope (i.e., $dx_{ij}$) within that interval.
 In Equation \ref{eq:LBGM3}, the slope in each interval is further expressed by the product of the slope of the first interval (i.e., the shape factor $\eta^{[x]}_{1i}$) and the corresponding relative rate (i.e., $\gamma_{j-1}$).